Let me share what a bond yield table is, how to read it, and what bond duration you must choose.

 Take a look at this bond yield table.
 You will see that riskier bonds pay more at every duration and longer durations pay higher yields than shorter durations.

-Let’s zero in on U.S. Treasury bonds, the safest of the safest bonds you can buy.
+Let's zero in on U.S. Treasury bonds, the safest of the safest bonds you can buy.
+Here's a tutorial on how to buy Treasury bonds.
 Unless you think the United States is going to default on its debt obligations, you will get your money back.
 Remember, the United States can simply print more money.

 Based on the chart, you can lock your money up for one year and get a 2.74% return, state tax free.
 Alternatively, for 0.18% more, you can lock your money up for 10 years and get 2.92%.
 The 10-year bond yield is usually considered the risk-free rate of return, but the reality is that any of these Treasury bond durations can be considered the risk-free rate of return.